dcodesdev/rustfinity.com/challenges/generics/description.md

 ## Your Task

 1. Define a generic struct `ItemContainer<T>` with a single field `item: T`.
-2. Implement the following methods for `ItemContainer`:
-   - `get_item`: Returns a reference to the item.
+2. Implement a method `get_item` that returns a reference to the item.
-   - `replace_item`: Replaces the item with a new one and returns the old item.

-## Requirements

-- Use generics for the struct and methods.
-- Test `ItemContainer` with different types, such as integers, strings, and custom structs.

 ## Hints